Eye anatomy – how the eye works

 The Eye – a guide to the many parts of the human eye — how and why vision works and functions.

 The human eye, the organ responsible for the sense of sight, is a very complex structure.
-We use our vision in almost every activity, so the eye is one of the most important organs in the body.
+We use our vision in almost every activity, so the eye is a most important organ.

 How vision works